Former National Party leader Todd Muller will run at next election after list reshuffle - NZ Herald

 Muller also said ultimately he would do what was best for the National Party and his constituents.

-"I'm excited and certainly feel reinvigorated and I have signalled to the Bay of Plenty electorate chairperson Mary Webster that I will put my name forward to stand again at the 2023 election."
+"I'm excited and certainly feel reinvigorated.
+I have signalled to the Bay of Plenty electorate chairperson Mary Webster that I will put my name forward to stand again at the 2023 election."

 Muller said he was "delighted and excited" with the portfolios he has been given, and to be able to continue to contribute to party successes.